JakeIsMeh/LaunchSonic4/README.md

 3. Drag the stub launcher into the folder.
 > Ensure the stub launcher is still named `SonicLauncher.exe`

-You're done! now go and play the game that you paid for (hopefully).
+You're done! now go and play the game that you (hopefully) paid for.

 ### SmartScreen blocked this program from running
 Right-click the stub launcher and click on properties.
 At the bottom of the window there should be a checkbox to unblock it.
 Hit save and OK.